ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [OWASP Query Parameterization Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Query_Parameterization_Cheat_Sheet.html#stored-procedure-examples), and the
 [OWASP SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html)

-##### When Parameterized Interfaces Won't Work
+##### When Parameterized Statements Won't Work

 In some situations parameterized statements (including prepared statements) will *not* work.
-Many parameterized interface APIs only allow replacing SQL values, so they do not allow varying information such as the names of tables, the names of columns, or the sort order direction.
+Many parameterized statement APIs only allow replacing SQL values, so they do not allow varying information such as the names of tables, the names of columns, or the sort order direction.